Visitors

 Visiting Professor, Visiting Associate Professor, Visiting Assistant Professor and Visiting Lecturer

-If the appointee is a not a citizen or permanent resident of Canada, please review the requirements for Foreign Academic Recruitment.
+If the appointee is a not a citizen or permanent resident of Canada, please refer to the Invitation page and the step by step process for visitors also found on our website.

 Please refer to the appointment checklist for visitors for the list of documents that must be submitted to Faculty Relations.